-It is assumed that non-performance activities and events held on the North Central campus, and sponsored by North Central organizations, are primarily for the enjoyment and benefit of students, staff, and faculty.
-Non-performance activities and events such as dances and parties which encourage attendance and participation from individuals outside of the North Central Community must be approved by the Dean of Students in advance of any planning and publicity.
-Unless otherwise stipulated and pre-approved, the College adheres to a one-guest-per-student policy for non-performance student events, activities, and programs.
+It is assumed that activities and events held on the North Central College campus, and sponsored by North Central College organizations, are primarily for the enjoyment and benefit of students, staff, and faculty.
+Activities and events such as, dances and parties which encourage attendance and participation from individuals outside of the North Central College community must be approved by the Office of Student Engagement and Belonging in advance of any planning and publicity.
+Unless otherwise stipulated and pre-approved, the College adheres to a one-guest-per-student policy for student events, activities, and programs.